Our question this week was:Dr. Debra,

 Hi – thanks for your email.
 What you describe, your long haired cat getting feces caught in his hair is not uncommon.
 It is hard to prevent or stop.
 Sometimes if their stools are nice and firm, they are less "sticky" and tend to stick to the hair less.
 Sometimes you can increase the firmness of the stools by adding a teaspoon of canned pumpkin to his food (some cats like it!) or about ¼ teaspoon of Metamucil to his food.

 The only other option is to keep his hair clipped or shaved around his rectum and feathers between his legs.
 Some pet owners will just carefully use scissors to clip the really long feathers and that seems to help.
 I generally don't recommend owners using scissors to clip cat's hair because it can be easy to accidentally cut their skin.
 However, for long-haired cats you are only cutting their feathers, it can be safe.
 Just gently grab the hair and cut on the outside of where your fingers touch the hair to make sure you don't have any skin in there.
-Alternatively you can shave using a good quality clipper such as this one
+Alternatively you can shave using a good quality clipper.

 An article that might also be helpful to you is Grooming Your cat